The Ultimate Bali Travel Guide for First Timers

 The northern side of Bali is really different from the rest of the island.
 The climate is more foggy and rainy, therefore you can see many cloudy lakes, misty mountains, and some of the most beautiful waterfalls in Bali you’ll ever see.

-Best places to visit in North Bali: Munduk Moding Plantation, Wanagiri Hidden Hill, Pura Ulun Danu Bratan, Banyumala twin waterfalls, Sekumpul waterfall, Handara gate
+Best places to visit in North Bali: Munduk Moding Plantation, Wanagiri Hidden Hill, Pura Ulun Danu Bratan, Banyumala twin waterfalls, Sekumpul waterfall, Handara Gate

 Where to stay in North Bali

-If you want to explore all the beauty the northern part of the island has to offer I recommend staying at least one night in Munduk!
+If you want to explore all the beauty of the northern part of the island has to offer I recommend staying at least one night in Munduk!
 It will be a totally different feeling to stay there compared to the rest of the island and the area is really beautiful too.

 Best places to stay in Munduk

-Munduk Moding Plantation Nature Resort & Spa
+Munduk Moding Plantation

 Nusa Islands